Course Calendar

 ONTARIO SECONDARY SCHOOL DIPLOMA (OSSD) REQUIREMENTS

 To earn the Ontario Secondary School Diploma (OSSD) students must successfully complete a total of 30 credits, of which 18 are compulsory and 12 credits are optional.
-In addition, students must also complete 40 hours of Community Involvement Activities and must meet the provincial literacy requirement.
+In addition, students must also complete 40 hours of Community Involvement Activities, meet the provincial literacy requirement, and the online learning requirement (students who entered Grade 9 in the 2020-21 school year or in subsequent years must earn at least two online learning credits).

 If students are currently registered in another private school or public school in Ontario and are not taking the majority of their courses at Freedom High School, then they will complete the provincial literacy requirement and Community Involvement Activities at the school in which they are registered.